Privacy risk in GeoData: A survey: Existing literature on geomasking techniques

 \subsection{Random perturbation}

 Table~\ref{tab:random-pert-lit} outlines different papers that proposed or utilised a random perturbation technique.
-Kwan et al.~\cite{kwan2004protection} investigated the use of circular masking with a fixed and random radius $r$.
-According to the investigation a larger $r$ for the same mask leads to more deviation from the pattern obtained from the unmasked data.
+Kwan et al.~\cite{kwan2004protection} investigate the use of circular masking with a fixed and random radius $r$.
+According to the investigation, a larger $r$ for the same mask leads to more deviation from the pattern obtained from the unmasked data.
 Further, the study suggests that circular and random radius masks, in general, yield better results than the weighted masks with the same $r$~\cite{allshouse2010geomasking}.

 Stinchcomb~\cite{stinchcomb2004procedures} was the first to explore donut masking for displacing points in random directions within an annulus.
-However, in cases where population density is not evenly distributed, donut masking could lead to reveal information about individuals.
-To mitigate this, Allshouse et al.~\cite{allshouse2010geomasking} suggested tripling the minimum displacement area within the donut for heterogeneous populations, ensuring privacy preservation with less than a 1\% error rate.
+However, in cases where population density is not evenly distributed, donut masking could lead to revealing information about individuals.
+To mitigate this, Allshouse et al.~\cite{allshouse2010geomasking} suggest tripling the minimum displacement area within the donut for heterogeneous populations, ensuring privacy preservation with less than a 1\% error rate.

-Further, Hampton et al.~\cite{hampton2010mapping} examines the donut method for disease mapping and compares its performance with other geomasking techniques (i.e., aggregation and random perturbation) in terms of cluster detection and patient geoprivacy protection.
+Further, Hampton et al.~\cite{hampton2010mapping} examine the donut method for disease mapping and compares its performance with other geomasking techniques (i.e., aggregation and random perturbation) in terms of cluster detection and patient geoprivacy protection.
 Their investigation shows that the donut method and random perturbation outperformed aggregation in measuring hot spot/clustered areas.
 However, the donut method provides a higher level of privacy preservation compared to the random perturbation, with only a slight reduction in cluster detection performance, especially in areas where individual privacy is at a higher risk.